dukundejeanne/News_project/README.md

 * terminal
 * ubuntu windows
 ## Run
-Use Terminal to run this application
+Use Terminal to open the server and the brouser to run this application

 ### Behavior Driven Development (BDD)
 * Create methode and function  etc..